 Back pain is one of the most common pain-related conditions, with over 80% of American adults suffering from back pain to some degree.
 If you need help finding effective relief for back pain, Bart Gatz, MD, and the team at American Interventional Pain Institute in Greenacres, Florida, can help.
 Dr. Gatz is a distinguished pain medicine specialist providing outstanding services for patients who are experiencing back pain.
-Request a consultation online or by phone today to learn more.
+Call 561-641-0089 to request a consultation today.

 What causes lower back pain?